yassienashrafwasfy/VAE-GAN-Hybrid/README.md

 - `warnings` – to handle warnings
 - `random` – for random seed setting

+## Training Details
+- the training took about [4-5] hours and the results is feasible compared to other github repos and the difficulty of the Challenge.

 ## Usage
     - **Pre-trained Weights**: loading model pretrained weights using keras load model.